 - It will increase the risk of excess and obsolete inventory

-Instead you need to find ways to fulfil orders without maxing-out on stock.
+Instead, you need to find ways to fulfil orders without maxing out on the stock.
 This is possible when you introduce inventory optimisation techniques to your inventory management practices.
 Inventory optimisation methods ensure supply and demand volatility is considered when setting your demand forecasts, stock levels and replenishment parameters.

 - Improving Stock Availability With Inventory Optimisation